 You should ignore all other occurrences of null within a method body.
-In particular, you (almost) never need to annotate local variables.
+In particular, you rarely need to annotate local variables (except their type arguments or array element types).

-Only after this step should you run ant to invoke the Nullness Checker.
+Only after this step should you run the Nullness Checker.
 The reason is that it is quicker to search for places to change than to repeatedly run the checker and fix the errors it tells you about, one at a time.